 2 credits.
 2 hours.
 (Lecture 2 HOURS.)
-Introduction to the history, philosophy, and practice of occupational therapy.
-Exploration of diversity and the role it plays in health care.
+This course provides an introduction to the history, philosophy, theory and practice of occupational therapy.
+Exploration of diversity and sociopolitical climate and the role they play in health care are presented.

 OTHA 102 DOCUMENTATION GUIDELINES